 When it comes to commercial truck accidents, the aftermath can be devastating.
-In addition to the physical and emotional toll, a legal battle often follows.
+In certain circumstances, a truck driver must be tested for drugs or alcohol after a severe accident.

-If you or someone you know has been injured in a commercial truck accident in Texas, it’s important to understand your rights and the legal obligations that commercial truck drivers have.
+If you or someone you know has been injured in a commercial truck accident in Texas, it’s important to understand your rights and the legal obligations that commercial truck drivers have after a truck accident.
+One of those questions is whether truck drivers must be drug tested.
+Contacting an 18-Wheeler accident attorney in Houston is a good first step for answers.

 Texas Law Regarding Testing Truck Drivers After an Accident